mmajanen/libcoap/README.md

 functions for platform with support for malloc() and BSD-style sockets.
 The examples directory contains a client and a server to demonstrate the use of this library.
+The CoAP pub/sub broker code and instructions for using it can be found in the examples folder.

 LICENSE INFORMATION
 ===================
+The pub/sub broker part can be used under the terms of the simplified BSD license.

-This library is published as open-source software without any warranty of any kind.
+The libcoap library is published as open-source software without any warranty of any kind.
 Use is permitted under the terms of the GNU General Public License (GPL), Version 2 or higher, OR the simplified BSD license.
-Please refer to LICENSE.GPL oder LICENSE.BSD for further details.
+Please refer to LICENSE.GPL or LICENSE.BSD for further details.